pooja-thalur/steganography/README.md

 - Hide your private messages in images, audio & text files.
 - Forgot password in case you forget. <br>
-(Click on the _3 dots_ in main window to know more)
+(Click on small drop down in the main window to know more)
 - Access info about any button just by hovering on it.

 ## Other Notes

-All modules are standard modules of **batteries included** python.
-Then use the `main.py`.
+All modules are standard modules of python.
+Use the `main.py`.
 Rest the GUI is quite explanatory so hope you don't have any problem using this.
 In audio steganography only `.wav` files are supported presently.
-In images are formats are supported.
+In images all formats are supported.

 ## Roadmap

 - Enabling encryption of data

-- Adding video support

 ## Installation Instruction